-For our first three schemes we used three binning schemes.
+We used three main binning schemes.
 All three schemes include a class for E. marmorata specimens from northern populations (marm) as well as a class for those assigned to E. pallida (pall) and an intergrade zone in the Central Coast Ranges (CCR).
 The schemes differ in the assignment of samples from the San Joaquin Valley (Fig. [fig:map]).
 Scheme SP10.1 and SP10.2 differ in the assignment of specimens from the western San Joaquin Valley to either CCR or marm reflecting uncertainty regarding their genetic affinity as explained above.
 In scheme SP10.3 these specimens are assigned to a San Joaquin class reflecting the mitochondrial distinctiveness shown by Spinks and Shaffer .
-For our second two schemes we used two binning schemes with SP14.1 being based on their phylogenetic network analysis and SP14.2 being based on their Bayesian species delimitation analysis.
-The latter scheme requires the addition of two new classes, “Baja” and “Foothill,” to accommodate the genetic groupings recovered by the SNP Structure analysis that was used to create the guide tree for the BPP species delimitation analysis .
-Finally, we proposed a conservative morphological hypothesis (“Morph”) in order to compare the molecular hypotheses with something approximating the original taxonomic hypothesis for the group; this scheme is made up solely of the marm and pall classes from the SP10.3 scheme.
+We used two versions of the binning scheme based on the results of Spinks et al. (2014): SP14.1 reflects their phylogenetic network analysis and SP14.2 corresponds to their Bayesian species delimitation analysis.
+SP14.2 requires the addition of two new classes, “Baja” and “Foothill,” to accommodate the genetic groupings recovered by the SNP Structure analysis that was used to create the guide tree for the BPP species delimitation analysis .
+Finally, we proposed a conservative morphological scheme (“Morph”) in order to compare the molecular hypotheses with something approximating the original taxonomic hypothesis for the group.
+This scheme is made up solely of the marm and pall classes from the SP10.3 scheme.

 Table of species delimitation hypotheses for E. marmorata